depau/3dprint-wiki/wiki/printers.md

 ## Under $200 USD
 - [Anet A8](https://www.anet3d.com/product/most-popular-anet-a8-diy-fdm-3d-printer/) [220 x 220 x 240 build] (i3 cartesian, $179) [[review]](https://)
+  - Note!
+The Anet A8 is known for having little to no safety features out of the box.
+If you wanna get one, we advise you replace the stock firmware AT THE VERY LEAST, optionally also replace the board and the power supply unit.
 - [Anycubic Mega Zero](https://www.anycubic.com/products/mega-zero) [220 x 220 x 250 build] (i3 cartesian, $179) [[review]](https://)

 ## Under $300 USD